larabros/elogram/docs/developers.rst

 `NativeSessionStore`
 --------------------

-When using Instagram-SDK in a framework, you may want to replace the built-in session storage handler with a custom class that interacts with the framework.
+When using Elogram in a framework, you may want to replace the built-in session storage handler with a custom class that interacts with the framework.
 This class **must** implement the `DataStoreInterface`.
 An example is provided
 below:

 .. code-block:: php

-    use Instagram\Http\Sessions\DataStoreInterface;
+    use Elogram\Http\Sessions\DataStoreInterface;

     class FrameworkSessionStorageHandler implements DataStorageInterface
     {